Scaling Multi-Agent Environment Co-Design with Diffusion Models: Experimental Evaluation

 When fine-tuning for WFCRL, we found it essential to anneal the guidance weights in training as discussed in Section \ref{sec:dicode-training}, reflecting PUG enables control over the amount of environment exploration during training.
 In samples of the windfarms generated by DiCoDe (Figure \ref{fig:scenario-visualisation}), we see the guided diffusion model learns to split turbines into two groups and distribute them in the major axis of wind to reduce turbulence.
 These results demonstrate the efficacy of DiCoDe across a wide range of environments, both continuous and discrete, whereas prior methods limit implementation to a single class of scenarios.

-In Figure \ref{fig:dicode-continuous-results}, left, we plot the progression of performance as the number of turbines increase which corresponds to increasing number of agents and environment design dimensionality.
+In Figure \ref{fig:wfcrl-progression}, we plot the progression of performance as the number of turbines increase which corresponds to increasing number of agents and environment design dimensionality.
 In contrast to the severe drop-off of RL performance past $4$ turbines, DiCoDe maintains performance gains, demonstrating the scalability of our approach.
-The computational complexity of DiCoDe does not scale with the number of training iterations, taking a constant amount of time each iteration.
-We do not consider the wall-clock overhead of running diffusion inference significant: the ratio of environment generation cycles relative to the number of samples in an environment in realistic scenarios is negligible.
+The computational complexity of DiCoDe does not scale with the number of training iterations, taking a constant amount of time each iteration, and requires substantially fewer samples.
+Our implementations are not production optimised and experiments ran on heterogenous hardware, thus we do not report exact wall-clock times, but note that DiCoDe took significantly less time than the RL approach in our setup.
+As environment design occurs orders of magnitude less frequently than environment sampling, we emphasise sample efficiency as a more accurate indicator of real-world time complexity.

-In Figure \ref{fig:dicode-continuous-results}, right, we visualise representative examples of environments generated by DiCoDe and baselines.
+In Figure \ref{fig:example-continuous-dicode}, we visualise representative examples of environments generated by DiCoDe and baselines.
 In both the ONav and WFCRL4 environments, the DiCoDe-generated examples exhibit structures that lie closer to the boundary of feasible design space, distinguishing them clearly from those produced by the prior state-of-the-art approach.
 We hypothesize this improvement arises from two factors.
-First, the sample inefficient Reinforce method may not have fully converged to the optimal solution in the training budget.
+First, the sample inefficient RL method may not have fully converged to the optimal solution in the training budget.
 Second, the diffusion-based generative distribution more effectively captures the multi-modal clusters of performant environments than the multi-variate Gaussian representation employed in Reinforce.